-Whenever your business accepts a credit or debit card payment, or sends a wire transfer to pay a supplier, the whole process seems simple.
-Deceptively simple.
+Whenever your business accepts a credit or debit card payment, or sends a wire transfer to a supplier, the steps behind the scenes are well understood by payments teams but appear deceptively simple on the surface.

 What is clearing?

-In a payments context, clearing is the process in which the financial institutions involved in a transaction – the payer’s and payee’s bank – exchange payment details and and reconcile funds.
-Clearing happens after a transaction has been initiated (for example, a cardholder purchasing something from a merchant’s online store) but before settlement.
+In a payments context, clearing is the process in which the financial institutions involved in a transaction exchange payment details and reconcile funds.
+Clearing happens after a transaction is initiated (for example, a cardholder purchasing something from your online store) but before settlement.

-Essentially, clearing is the exchange of payment information between the customer’s bank (the issuer) and the merchant’s acquiring bank (the acquirer), with the card scheme (such as Visa, Mastercard, and American Express) playing the role of facilitator.
+Essentially, clearing is the exchange of payment information between the customer’s issuer and your business's acquirer, with the card scheme (such as Visa, Mastercard, or American Express) playing the role of facilitator.
 The goal?
 To verify the transactions’ authenticity, check for sufficient funds, and confirm the details of the payment.

 What is settlement?

-In a debit or credit card transaction, settlement is the process of actually transferring the funds from the customer’s account to the merchant’s.
+In a card transaction, settlement is the process of actually transferring the funds from the customer’s account to your business's account.

-When payment settlement occurs, the issuing bank moves funds from the account of its customer, the cardholder, to the acquirer’s account.
+When payment settlement occurs, the issuer moves funds from the account of its customer, the cardholder, to the acquirer’s account.

 To do this, the funds move through a payment gateway: a piece of software that, by capturing the customer’s card details and submitting them to the relevant parties for authorization, also plays a key role in the clearing process, too.